tinfoilsh/tinfoil-go/examples/chat/README.md

 The example will:

-1. Create a Tinfoil client that wraps the OpenAI client
+1. Create an OpenAI client configured with Tinfoil settings

-2. Demonstrate a non-streaming chat completion
+2. Demonstrate a streaming chat completion with real-time output

-3. Demonstrate a streaming chat completion with real-time output
+The code shows both the basic usage pattern and error handling for each approach.